 This certificate is part of the Business AAAS and is designed to be a step towards a degree.
-By completing the Project Management Certificate of Completion, you will have completed the first 15 credits of a Business degree.
+By completing the Project Management Certificate of Completion, you will have gained a highly sought-after skill in today's workplace; including both traditional and agile project management techniques.

 A project manager is a professional in the field of project management.
 Project managers have the responsibility for planning, execution and closing of any project, typically relating to construction industry, engineering, architecture, computing and telecommunications.
 Many other fields in production engineering, design engineering and heavy industry have project managers.